 - 1. Prior to installing insulation, air seal the exterior wall sheathing. - Use appropriately sized, unfaced friction-fit fiberglass batt insulation where possible. - 3.
 Choose high-density batts whenever possible and install to the maximum structurally allowable. - 4.
 Install the batt to fill the entire cavity, without spaces at the corners or edges. - Cut batt insulation to the exact height of the cavity.
 A short batt creates air spaces above and beneath the batt, allowing convection.
 A long batt bunches up, creating air pockets. - 6.
-Split batts around wiring, rather than letting the wiring bunch the batt to one side of the cavity. - Batt split around a cable: The batt attains its rated R- value. - 7.
-Insulate behind and around obstacles with scrap pieces of batt. - 8.
-Prior to installing drywall, cover exposed unfaced insulation with an airtight polyethylene vapor retarder.
-Install the vapor retarder to the warm side of the wall. - 9.
-Kraft- or foil-faced insulation exposed to the interior living space must be covered with a thermal barrier such as a minimum half-inch gypsum board.
+Split batts around wiring, rather than letting the wiring bunch the batt to one side of the cavity. - Insulate behind and around obstacles with scrap pieces of batt.